Updated March 6, 2023

 Let us study much more about Jira and Github in detail:

 - Github was founded in the year 2008.
 It was recently acquired by the Software giant Microsoft in the month of June 2018.
 Its’ headquarters is based in California, USA.
-It has most million numbers of users and million numbers of repositories hosted on its site and had become the largest source code host in the world.
+It has most million users and a million numbers of repositories hosted on its site and became the largest source code host in the world.
 Github was initially a start-up business.
-The projects on the Github can be manipulated and updated using the Git command-line interface.
+The projects on Github can be manipulated and updated using the Git command-line interface.